Amber Guyger sentenced to 10 years for the murder of Botham Jean

 She also became emotional on the stand as she described a young Amber Guyger, who she called sweet and someone who easily made friends.

-Karen Guyger testified that a former live-in boyfriend molested Amber when she was 6 years old.
+Karen Guyger testified that a former live-in boyfriend of hers molested Amber when she was 6 years old.
 He was later arrested on a charge of indecency with a child, she said.

 "She was very upset," Karen Guyger said of when her daughter first told her about the shooting.
 "I couldn't understand her because she was crying so hard."